18alantom/asyncpy-server-benchmarks/README.md

 # Testing

-All tests run using [K6](https://github.com/grafana/k6) script `load.js` that sends requests
+All tests run using [K6](https://github.com/grafana/k6) script `load.js` that sends requests.

-.
 Tests have been run using one or two workers, and by applying without or with db latency (25ms).

 All results are from tests run on: